eduardlio/learn-js-through-web/readme.md

 I want to do it for all our lives.
-Nobody works harder than bees!
+Nobody works harder than BEES!

 Dad, I remember you